KhalilHsu/CCI_AVCE_Final/README.md

 I hope to complete the development of AR games through Unity in the final project.
 Thanks to Professor Phoenix Perry for her inspiration, I decided to take a self-taught Unity AR course and combine the Unity technology I learned in the previous semester.

+Sorry for the bad environment, this quarantine hotel is older than me.